RealSourceOfficial/DungeonsAndPistons/README.md

 # The ScurvyDogs Unofficial Pack

+### Disclaimer
+This pack was originally owned and maintaind by Eric Pfau, and was forked (officially as of commit a20b875) to be maintained by RealSourceOfficial

 ## 🌍 Adventure, RPG, and Tech Combined!

 The ScurvyDogs Unofficial Pack is a **multiplayer-focused adventure/RPG modpack** built around our small community.
 While designed for online play, it also offers a rewarding single-player experience.